Binge eaters are typically trying to cope and to comfort themselves when they turn to large amounts of food.

 - Look over all the choices at a buffet before selecting the items you want to eat.

-- Agree that no food is forbidden but that portion control and selectivity is important
+- Agree that no food is forbidden but that portion control and selectivity

 - Have non-alcoholic beverages to avoid extra calories and to avoid blurring your ability to sense satiation